cschnelz/CarcassoneAI/README.md

 python3.9 app.py
 ```

-Launches a game where a human player competes 1 on 1 with the leading agent (currently, the heuristic-based MCTS agent)
+launches a game where a human player competes 1 on 1 with the leading agent (currently, the heuristic-based MCTS agent)

 ### Using the API